squinkylabs/SquinkyVCV/docs/sq2.md

 For DAW workflows, or other times when you want fine timing, use as fine a clock resolution as possible (Clocked X64).
 To intentionally coarsely-quantize Seq++, use a less fine clock.

 If you are using Clocked, or its smaller sibling CLKD, the "Hookup Clock" command found in the main context menu will do all the patching for you.
-Just set up the Seq++ clock divider to what you want, then select Hookup Clock.
+Just insert a supported clock module, set up the Seq++ clock divider to what you want, then select Hookup Clock.
 Seq++ will automatically find a clock, patch it in, and configure it.

 When Seq++ quantizes during playback, it should quantize "correctly" - i.e., it should quantize to the **nearest** clock.
 Both the start time and duration will be quantized.